-Introduction: Anish Kapoor is a contemporary British Indian artist.
-The specifics of his practice as a sculptor and installation artist have varied throughout his career.
-Kapoor is, however, best known for large scale sculptures of simple, biomorphic shapes, including pieces such as his famous sculpture at Millennium Park in Chicago, Cloud Gate (colloquially known as ‘The Bean’).
+Anish Kapoor is a contemporary British-born Indian sculptor and installation artist with a long and varied career.
+In 1991, Kapoor won the Turner Prize and in 2009 was the first living artist to hold a solo exhibition at Britain’s Royal Academy of Arts.
+He is perhaps best known for large-scale sculptures and public artworks made from simple, biomorphic shapes, including pieces such as his famous sculpture at Millennium Park in Chicago, Cloud Gate (colloquially known as ‘The Bean’).
 As another hallmark of his work, Kapoor has a few visually striking materials he often defaults to.
 Many works, like Cloud Gate, are constructed with steel polished to a mirror-like finish.
 Others make copious use of sanguine wax.
 Kapoor’s love for visually distinct surfaces led him into controversy with Vantablack.

 In 2014, Surrey NanoSystems released a material called ‘Vantablack.’
 At the time, Vantablack was famously promoted as the world’s blackest black, absorbing 99.965% of visible light.
-That same year, the sculptor and installation artist Anish Kapoor began to use this newly developed material in his artwork.
-Though it was developed primarily for its engineering application, Anish Kapoor immediately recognized the artistic potential for ‘Vantablack’: the material is so dark, it gives the appearance of complete flatness.
+That same year, Kapoor began to use this newly developed material in his artwork.
+Though it was developed primarily for its engineering application, Kapoor immediately recognized the artistic potential for ‘Vantablack’: the material is so dark, it gives the appearance of complete flatness.

-In fact, Kapoor had pursued such an effect in his artwork before, with works like Descent Into Limbo, composed of a circular hole in the floor, the walls of which are painted black to give the impression of an absolute void.
+In fact, Kapoor had pursued such an effect in his artwork before, with works like Descent Into Limbo, a 600 cm cube installation view in Serralves, Porto, composed of a circular hole in the floor, the walls of which are painted black to give the impression of an absolute void.
 Thus, the promise of a thin material achieving the same visual result was understandably irresistible to Kapoor.

 Anish Kapoor’s initially innocent interest in Vantablack became controversial in 2016.
 After a few years of experimentation with the material, Kapoor struck a deal with Surrey NanoSystems: he bought the exclusive rights to Vantablack’s use as an art material.
 This development caused immediate friction in the art world, with many decrying Kapoor’s actions, claiming that he was stealing from the artistic community.